C2SM/icon-vis/README.md

 </details>

-### Create conda environment
+### Create mamba environment
 In the following instructions replace $PROJECT by $SCRATCH if using Tsa (instead of Piz Daint).

-Create a conda environment _psyplot_ with python[version>=3.7,<3.10] (psy-view requirement) and install requirements:
+Create a mamba environment _psyplot_ with python[version>=3.7,<3.10] (psy-view requirement) and install requirements (if you want to use conda instead and run into troubles, you can use the pinned environment ```env/environment_pinned.yml```):

-    conda env create --prefix $PROJECT/envs/psyplot -f env/environment.yml
+    mamba env create --prefix $PROJECT/envs/psyplot -f env/environment.yml

-To be able to activate your conda environment by simply using `conda activate psyplot` instead of the full path, add the following to your `.bashrc`:
+To be able to activate your mamba environment by simply using `mamba activate psyplot` instead of the full path, add the following to your `.bashrc`:

     export CONDA_ENVS_PATH=$PROJECT/envs

-Activate environment (use "source activate" in case "conda activate" does not work):
+Activate environment:

-    conda activate psyplot
+    mamba activate psyplot

 If you already have the environment but want to update it:

-    conda env update --file env/environment.yml --prune
+    mamba env update --file env/environment.yml --prune

-If you are using the conda setup and want to use GRIB data, you will need to set the ```GRIB_DEFINITION_PATH```.
+If you are using the mamba setup and want to use GRIB data, you will need to set the ```GRIB_DEFINITION_PATH```.
 This can be done on Tsa/Daint by sourcing the script ```setup-conda-env.sh```.
-It only needs to be run a single time, as it will save the ```GRIB_DEFINITION_PATH``` environment variable to the conda environment.
-You will need to deactivate and reactivate the conda environment after doing this.
-You can check it has been correctly set by ```conda env config vars list```.
+It only needs to be run a single time, as it will save the ```GRIB_DEFINITION_PATH``` environment variable to the mamba environment.
+You will need to deactivate and reactivate the mamba environment after doing this.
+You can check it has been correctly set by ```mamba env config vars list```.
 This script also sets the Fieldextra path, which is used for data interpolation.
 See [FAQs](#trouble-shooting) if you get an error running this.

     source env/setup-conda-env.sh

 After creating the virtual environment and installing the requirements, the environment only needs to be activated for future usage.
-Make sure that the path is exported to ```~/miniconda3/bin```.
+Make sure that the path is exported to ```~/mambaforge/bin```.

 ### Run scripts on jupyter kernel
 If you have jupyter notebook installed, you can run the ipython scripts (.ipynb) by opening ```jupyter notebook``` after sourcing your _psyplot_ environment.
 For Piz Daint please follow the instructions below.